MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-multi-site-organizations.md

 ![Diagram Description automatically generated.](media/multisite-headquarter-sites.png)

-## <a name="meet-the-needs-of-domestic-and-international-sites"></a>Meet the Needs of Domestic and International Sites
+## Meet the Needs of Domestic and International Sites

 Business needs at sites often differ based on industry, business methods, or their relationship to the headquarter company. [!INCLUDE[prod_short](includes/prod_short.md)] can be easily adapted and extended for various types of businesses and locales.
 Microsoft AppSource offers a wealth of apps from Microsoft and our partners, and partners can quickly deploy [!INCLUDE[prod_short](includes/prod_short.md)] with minimal disruption to daily operations.